mtlynch/mtlynch.io/_posts/2018-08-04-resurrecting-2.md

 pepper  I6      L8      NoCAP   NoPAREN I-NAME
 ```

 I didn't understand the file format yet, but I didn't have to.
-All I had to do was add a way to detect when my changes to the Python code caused these outputs to change.
+All I had to do was add a way to detect when the files changed.
+I copied these files to `tests/golden` so that they served as my golden outputs.
+Then, I updated the build script to add `diff`s to detect when any changes to the Python code caused these output files to change.

-Most of the output was just plaintext. `model_file` was an exception because it was a binary file, which wouldn't be so interesting to `diff`.
-But that was okay because I didn't need to `diff` it directly.
-If something changed in the model, I would hopefully see it in the `test_file` or `test_output` because those both depended on the model.
+I ignored two of the outputs in my end-to-end tests. `model_file` was a binary file, which wouldn't be so interesting to `diff`.
+But that was okay because if the model changed in a meaningful way, the results should manifest themselves in `test_file` and `test_output`, which are derived from the model.

-Note that two outputs are missing from my diffs the binary model file and the generated HTML.

-I excluded the model file because it's binary data, so it doesn't produce interesting diff output.
-I do want to know when it changes, but I skipped diffing it directly because I assumed that if I caused it to change, I'd so effects of those changes in the data that the subsequent pipeline stages generate using the model.

-I also ignored the generated HTML.
-I decided that the output visualization script was extraneous to the library and I planned to delete it, so it wasn't worth getting under test.
+I also ignored `output.html`.
+I decided that the output visualization script was extraneous to the library.
+I planned to delete it later, so it wasn't worth getting under test.

 {% include ads.html title="zestful" %}

 # The complete build script

-After I modified `roundtrip.sh` to convert it to an end-to-end test called `build.sh`, which looked like this:
+After all my modifications to `roundtrip.sh`, I saved it as a new file called called `build.sh`, which looked like this:

 {% include files.html title="build.sh" language="bash" %}